apache/spark/docs/mllib-clustering.md

 LDA takes in a collection of documents as vectors of word counts.
 It supports different inference algorithms via `setOptimizer` function.
-EMLDAOptimizer learns clustering using [expectation-maximization](http://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) on the likelihood function, while OnlineLDAOptimizer uses iterative mini-batch sampling for online variational inference.
+EMLDAOptimizer learns clustering using [expectation-maximization](http://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) on the likelihood function and yields comprehensive results, while OnlineLDAOptimizer uses iterative mini-batch sampling for [online variational inference](https://www.cs.princeton.edu/~blei/papers/HoffmanBleiBach2010b.pdf) and is generally memory friendly.
 After fitting on the documents, LDA provides:

 * Topics: Inferred topics, each of which is a probability distribution over terms (words).
 * Topic distributions for documents: For each document in the training set, LDA gives a probability distribution over topics.
 (EM only)